cnjanssen/ETL-Project/README.md

 	-	Creating tables
 	-	Loading the data

-## Files for NYCCollisions are available at this other repo https://github.com/ibawany65/etl-project.git due to github space restrcitions and LFS limits.
+## Final output csv Files for NYCCollisions are available at this other repo https://github.com/ibawany65/etl-project.git due to github space restrcitions and LFS limits.

-## File For NY Restaurant Inspection are available at other repo https://github.com/congntran92/ETL_Project.git due to github space limit.
+## Final output csv File For NY Restaurant Inspection are available at other repo https://github.com/congntran92/ETL_Project.git due to github space limit.

-## Files for CRIME and PARKING_TICKETS are available in other repo https://github.com/SharmaBhumi/ETL_proj as github repo restricts the size of uploads and LFS also has limits
+## Final output csv Files for CRIME and PARKING_TICKETS are available in other repo https://github.com/SharmaBhumi/ETL_proj as github repo restricts the size of uploads and LFS also has limits

+## Final output csv Files for NYC Complaints and NYC Restaurants are available at https://github.com/vgangaprasad/NYPD_Complaint_Data